goatchurchprime/jupyter_micropython_kernel/README.md

     python3 setup.py install

-On Mac OSX and some Linux flavors you might need to run as root with sudo flavor the above command.
+On Mac OSX and some Linux flavors you might need to run as root with sudo for the above command.
 Make sure the installation completes successfully and that you do not see any error messages.